About Maverick Horseback Riding

 Joan Marie MacCoy

-Joan Marie began working with children over 16 years ago.
+Joan Marie began working with children over 20 years ago, caring for a six month old baby and cleaning house for a family while the child was napping.
+From there she grew to work with thousands of children over the years in a variety of settings.
 Her natural ability to express information down into manageable parts led her to work with children as a habilitation technician, tutor and teacher between her undergraduate and Master’s degrees.

 As a child herself, Joan Marie had foreign exchange students from Brazil, Mexico, Venezuela, Japan and Russia live with her.
 These experiences along with a Rotary Club Scholarship to Costa Rica helped encourage a powerful interest in languages, culture, communication and animal husbandry.